LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 ## execution::indexed_for

 ### Overview
-`indexed_for` is a sender adapter that takes a `sender`, a range, execution policy and an invocable and returns a `sender` that propagates the input values but runs the invocable once for each element of the range, passing the input by non-const reference.
+`indexed_for` is a sender adapter that takes a `sender`, execution policy, a range and an invocable and returns a `sender` that propagates the input values but runs the invocable once for each element of the range, passing the input by non-const reference.

 Signature:
 ```cpp